Chasing Dreams, Year 3: What I was doing exactly a year ago

 Today, I arrive at the conclusion that if I stay a coward like this, I will surely fail.
 But I don’t want to fail!
 Which perhaps makes me more of a coward.
 (No wait, chicken or egg?
 I got lost, too.)

 I may be pessimistic alright, but my Dad used to tell me that I can be very passionate about some things too, if only I would put my head and my heart into it.
+So in honor of my Dad’s perception of me, I promise myself to be better.

 Notes-to-self to start the week, maybe you’ll need them too: